Advances in mosquito dynamics modeling: Concluding remarks

 Parameter estimation in our paper bears from necessity of suitable codes which have extreme reliability in real implementation.
-Three generic methods: Local Linearization (LL), Pad\'{e} approximate and Genetic Algorithm (GA) come into the play of estimating some parameters in the model.
+Three generic methods: Local Linearization (LL), \textsc{Pad\'{e}} approximation and Genetic Algorithm (GA) come into the play.
 Summarizing the performance of our codes (ref.
-Table~\ref{tab:GA}), one shows that the compact program executes in exponential time with the low convergence on average.
-Meanwhile, it highlights in the table that MLE scheme converges more rapid than LS scheme with respect to the number of iterates.
-Beyond naive implementation of GA, we examine that this low convergence results from expensive evaluation of the objective, even rigorous computation of LL solution on each iterate.
-Nevertheless, heuristic GA has gained a good deal in popularity of solving optimization problem with expensive objective.
+Table~\ref{tab:GA}), one shows that the program executes in exponential time with the low convergence on average.
+Meanwhile, it is highlighted in the table that MLE scheme converges faster than LS scheme with respect to the number of iterates.
+Respective to naive implementation of GA, we examine that this low convergence results from the expensive evaluation of the objective function, even rigorous computation of LL solution on each iterate.
 We strive to work on finding efficient codes of derivative-use method as a striking resemblance with GA.
-This in turn enables us to compare both methods in pursuit of efficient codes within the same framework, even with the higher size of both the system and undetermined parameters.
+This in turn enables us to compare both methods within the pursuit of the most efficient code applied to our framework.

 We present some brief conclusions from application of optimal control.
-In this paper, our work is circumscribed by application of constant collocation.
-This can be more or less a key step toward development of efficient deployment of the control.
+In this paper, our work is circumscribed by the application of constant collocation.
+The constant collocation practically means that we impose a constant control at a certain day of treatment.
+In an endemic area, certain amount of control has to be deployed uniform to the spatial and time (in 1 day) thematics.
+This can be more or less a key step towards development of efficient distribution of the control.
 Further application of polynomial collocation of degree $\geq 1$ is needed to propose well-suited program, being readable throughout academia.
-By comparing Figs.~\ref{fig:uncont} and \ref{fig:cont}, we conclude that optimal control can generally reduce all classes in the mosquito population.
-From Fig.~\ref{fig:u}, it is noticed that application of the ULV aerosol has to be enhanced rather than that of temephos.
-It is concluded that the pattern of optimal control fluctuates with same tendency as that of the model dynamics.
-This means that the dynamics pattern of the model has a strong influence on the control.
+By comparing Figs.~\ref{fig:uncont} and \ref{fig:cont}, we conclude that the optimal control can generally reduce the size of the mosquito population.
+From Fig.~\ref{fig:u}, we note that the application of the ULV aerosol is preferred over that of temephos.
+It is also concluded that the pattern of optimal control fluctuates with the same tendency as that of the model solution.